 We started this magazine on an idea and the goodwill of generous and accomplished contributors.
 With this issue, we acknowledge the successful end of our first year!

 This magazine was instrumental in the Natural Products New Zealand award that we won in March 2012, where we were recognized with the James and Wells Intellectual Property Excellence in Marketing Award.
 We won in a billion dollar industry with entries from businesses far larger than ours… many with an actual marketing ‘department’, which for Goodbye Sandfly, consists of me on a Monday.
-I think we won because what we’re doing is more about creativity, enthusiasm and education than it is about our product.
-In my acceptance speech I said that when you treat customers as family, it comes back to you in ways that cannot be measured by a financial statement, but are infinitely valuable to everyone.
-So, I thank you, our family, all 849 of you, thank you.
+I think we won because what we’re doing is more about creativity, enthusiasm, and education than it is about our product.
+In my acceptance speech I said that when you treat customers as family, it comes back to you in ways that cannot be measured by a financial statement but are infinitely valuable to everyone.
+So, I thank you, our family, all of you, thank you.

-In this issue I combine gardening with one of my own lessons in emotional intelligence, pretty tricky, huh?
+In this post I combine gardening with one of my own lessons in emotional intelligence, pretty tricky, huh?
 In Check it Out, we’ve got seeds lovingly collected by little hands to give away to you.
 And Check it Out Too is an outline of an interview coming up next week that is available for you to access either live or for 48 hours afterwards.

 I have loved the comments and interaction with you over the last year.
 Would you share with me your favourite issue?
 The link is at the bottom of this issue.
 Or you can tell me with the seeds e-mail in Check it Out.